 In the UK the Secure Base model was recommended for foster care in the Care Matters Government policy paper (2007) and subsequently incorporated into the core initial training for all new foster carers.
 In Norway it was adopted nationally from 2007 as a framework for foster care practice, with all new foster carers receiving training in ‘Trygg Base’ and social workers using the model in supporting high quality care for children.
 The core text, the Attachment Handbook for Foster Care and Adoption, (2005) was translated into French and Italian and launched at major conferences in Paris (2011) and Florence (2014).
 Good practice guides for professionals and for foster carers and adoptive parents have been published (Schofield and Beek 2014) and translated into Norwegian.

 In very different cultural contexts, Mary Beek, during a period working with Care for Children (2013-15), helped local staff in China, Thailand and Vietnam to apply the model to developing foster care as an alternative to institutional care.
 Different cultures have presented the five dimensions in different ways, with some, such as Thailand, using cartoons as a way to get the message across.

 There are ongoing impact developments of the Secure Base internationally.
-For example in February 2016, the model was launched by Gillian Schofield in Melbourne for the Berry Street Childhood Institute, a major provider of foster and residential care.
+For example, the model was launched in February 2016 by Gillian Schofield in Melbourne for the Berry Street Childhood Institute, a major provider of foster and residential care.
 Mary Beek travelled to Melbourne in August 2016 to further develop the Berry Street training and implementation programme as well as teach a Master Class on the Secure Base at the Association of Children's Welfare Agencies (ACWA) Conference in Sydney.